Below Market Rate Downpayment Assistance Loan Program (BMR DALP)

 - On title and loan of the property.
-All spouses or domestic partners must be included in the household and must appear on the application, title, and loan for the City Second loan.
+All spouses or domestic partners must be included in the household and must appear on the application, title, and loan.

 - Listed as a dependent on tax returns.
-All household members who are under 18 years of age must be the legal dependent of an adult household member.
-An unborn child will be counted as a household member with verifiable medical documentation.
-Elderly adult household members may be considered as dependent as long as they are listed as a dependent on the most recent tax return.
+All household members who are under 18 years of age must be the legal dependent of an adult household member, as listed on the two most recent tax returns.
+An unborn child will be not counted as a household member.
+Elderly adult household members may be considered as dependent as long as they are listed as a dependent on the two most recent tax returns.
 All income from dependent adults and children must be included in the total household income.
 Spouses and Domestic Partners are not considered dependents.

 - Need: Demonstrate need for downpayment assistance to purchase the mixed income BMR unit (determined by MOHCD)